 Stop Slowly Killing Your Sourdough: How to Feed for a Stronger Starter

-The number one mistake I see beginner sourdough bakers make is religiously following the original instructions on how to feed their starter.
+The number one mistake I see beginner sourdough bakers make is religiously following their original instructions on how to feed sourdough starter.

 If told to feed 1/2 cup flour and 1/2 cup water per day, they continue that cycle even as the starter grows.
 Eventually, they’re left with 4 cups of “half-dead” starter that can’t even lift a loaf of bread.
 There’s just one thing they don’t understand yet: